divorce, family dispute resolution, mediation

 Property Division

-One of the most significant aspects of family mediation is resolving property matters.
+One of the biggest parts of family mediation is property matters.

 Property division can be particularly complex in cases involving high-net-worth individuals or when there are business assets to consider.
 Our team at Perth Divorce Lawyers is well experienced in property settlements and can provide guidance throughout the mediation process.